-Informal settlement communities in Fiji and Indonesia co-design water-sensitive upgrading plans under RISE
+Informal settlement communities in Fiji and Indonesia co-design water-sensitive upgrading plans with RISE

 4 October 2017

-A team from MADA led by Professor Diego Ramirez-Lovering, has just returned from Suva, Fiji after implementing the first co-design workshop under the global, interdisciplinary Revitalising Informal Settlements and their Environments (RISE)program.
+A team from Monash Faculty of Art, Design and Architecture (MADA) led by Professor Diego Ramirez-Lovering, has just returned from Suva, Fiji after implementing the first co-design workshop for RISE.

-Adopting the Water Sensitive Cities approach, RISE hopes to advance health and well-being across 24 informal settlements in Fiji and Indonesia, establishing water services and revitalising the environment.
-MADA is leading the Design and Engagement component, engaging communities in a co-design process to integrate nature-based water management solutions into buildings and landscapes.
+Adopting the Water-Sensitive Cities approach, RISE hopes to advance health and wellbeing across 24 informal settlements in Fiji and Indonesia, establishing water services and revitalising the environment.
+MADA is leading the Design and Engagement component, engaging communities through Fijian and Indonesian teams in a co-design process to integrate nature-based water management solutions into buildings and landscapes.

-Together with Professor Tony Wong, Peter Breen and Kerrie Burge from the CRC for Water Sensitive Cities; Michaela Prescott, Monash Research Fellow; and Matthew French, RISE Program Manager from the Monash Sustainable Development Institute (MSDI), the team undertook a co-design workshop with assistance from University of the South Pacific (USP) students.
+Together with Professor Tony Wong, Peter Breen and Kerrie Burge from the CRC for Water Sensitive Cities; Michaela Prescott, Monash Research Fellow; and Matthew French, RISE Program Manager from the Monash Sustainable Development Institute (MSDI), the team undertook a co-design workshop with students from the University of the South Pacific (USP).

-“It was fantastic to see the USP students’ enthusiasm, whose participation went a long way to ensuring the program received full community support,” said Professor Ramirez-Lovering.
+“It was fantastic to see the USP students’ enthusiasm, whose involvement went a long way to ensuring the program received full community support,” said Professor Ramirez-Lovering.

 "Involving the USP students in the workshop gave them a chance to work with informal settlement residents and experience first-hand the challenges of working in complex environments.
 The students played a key role in undertaking the housing surveys and co-design to get the community’s visions and ideas of how to create a safer neighbourhood,” said Ms Koto.